Taken from Good Tidings of Great Joy: An Advent Celebration of the Savior's Birth, 16-17.

 Then in a section called On The Eve of His Coming we will then bring the story into the gospels by reflecting the experiences of Zacharias, Mary, Elisabeth, and Joseph as they witnessed the realization of these prophecies.
 For each of these vignettes I have included pictures of the sites in the Holy Land where, by tradition, they are believed to have occurred.

-The next section will then reflect upon how Jesus fulfills that day's Advent theme, whether it by Hope, Love, Joy, or Peace.
+The next section will then reflect upon how Jesus fulfills that day's Advent Theme, whether it by Hope, Love, Joy, or Peace, and how it celebrates Jesus' Presence in Our Lives Today.

 The final section, Looking Forward to Christ's Second Advent, will consist of a scripture looking forward to Jesus' promised Second Coming and the blessings that will be realized at his return.